suan/git-sanity/README.md

 ### git current-branch
 Print the name of the current git branch.
 A very useful way to use this is to setup a very short bash alias like `alias t='git current branch'` in your `.bash_aliases`, so that you can save time by typing commands like ``git push origin `t` ``, instead of `git push origin 123456_some_feature_description`.

+### git clean-branches
+Delete all local branches which have already been merged into master.
+Prompts before deletion.

 ### git task [-l | --link | -o | --open] [branch]
 **Depends on**: git current-branch